 On the other hand, winter tires are made with rubber that stays softer in the cold giving increased traction, braking and handling on cold and dry pavement.
 They also have treads designed to grip ice and snow.
 Therefore, as soon as you are able to see your breath, it’s time to change your tires.

-Should you want to be diligent in your winter vehicle preparations – and would like to avoid the rush at your trusted mechanic’s shop – October is not too soon to install winter tires.
+Should you want to be diligent in your winter vehicle preparations in Hamilton – and would like to avoid the rush at your trusted mechanic’s shop – October is not too soon to install winter tires.
 Many drivers have encountered this specific problem before and have chosen not to go through the ordeal ever again, so they’ve made it their annual routine.

 The pros for installing winter tires are numerous and well documented: